ToDestiny/GoLoansCA---TypeScript-MaterialUI-Lending-Underwriter-Calculator/README.md

 ![picture](core/logo.svg)

-# GoLoansCA - Lending TypeScript Underwriter Calculator
+# GoLoansCA - TypeScript/MaterialUI Lending Underwriter Calculator

 The goal of this app is to calculate the probability of payback from customers.